- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 8/01/2001: The Environmental Inspectorate reports that several forest owners have been noted to exploit stormthrow to illegally log forests untouched by the storm.

-- 2002: A fine of 300 euros was charged from a person who repeatedly organised more than 30 ha illegal fellings in the oldest and biggest
+- 2002: A fine of 300 euros was charged from a person who repeatedly organised more than 30 ha illegal fellings in the Lahemaa National Park.

-- An opinion poll finds that 82% of Estonian residents find nature sacred or imbued with spirit, 25% of them connect that spirituality with God.
+- An study finds that 82% of Estonian residents regard nature as sacred or imbued with spirit, 25% of them connect that spirituality with God.
 Weaver, Alicia A. (2002) Determinants of environmental attitudes.
 International Journal of Sociology, 32(1), 77-108.

 - 12/19/2002: 66% of Sylvester AS, one of the most successful timber firms of Estonia and all of its wood procuring enterprises are sold to Stora Enso Timber.
 The rest of the firm is bought up by the Swedes in 2005.
 The total value of the deal was 177 million euros, according to Äripäev.